 The purchase requisition process is automated.
-Each headteacher had identified delegated budget holders for respective departments and other school budgets.
+Each headteacher had identified delegated budget holders for respective school budgets.

 Budget holders have delegated authority to order and approve purchase orders as per the Trust's financial delegation scheme.

 Finance will place the orders once approved.